junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The label says it belongs to P. T. Sandover himself.

-"Old man's glove.
-Gotta has some nails or skin or whatever in there, right?"
+"Old man's gloves.
+Gotta have some nails or skin or whatever in there, right?"
 Dean raises his arms, ready to smash the glass to get the gloves out.

-Right that moment, he's thrown backward, flying in the sky and crashing down on to the opposite wall.
-His bone in his back makes a loud crashing sound.
-Dean feels his head dizzies from the collision.
+Right that moment, he's thrown backward, flying in midair and crashing down onto the opposite wall.
+His bone in his back makes a loud cracking sound.
+Dean feels his head dizzy and heavy from the collision.

 "Dean!"
 Cas yells in a panicking voice.